 Like the Mas Candille of which it is strongly reminiscent, this luxurious retreat in the market town of Helmsley is an ultra-grown-up hotel that’s also surprisingly welcoming to families – three of the suites around its outdoor pool (heated to a delicious temperature all year round) have separate bedrooms for kids in addition to a sofabed, and there are children’s menus at lunch and early dinner as well as high teas served either in your room or in the restaurant.

-A very deserving past winner of the AA Hotel of the Year England, the Feversham oozes hospitality on a human-scale: there are only 22 suites (plus 11 rooms that will eventually be transformed into a handful more suites), and the atmosphere is so cosy that no one bats an eyelid if you want to sit in the lovely garden surrounding the pool or on the spa terrace in your bathrobe, decadently scoffing a cream tea.
+A very deserving past winner of the AA Hotel of the Year England, the Feversham oozes hospitality on a human-scale: there are only 33 suites and rooms, and the atmosphere is so cosy that no one bats an eyelid if you want to sit in the lovely garden surrounding the pool or on the spa terrace in your bathrobe, decadently scoffing a cream tea.